 - Overweight teens have a 70% chance of becoming overweight or obese adults.

-Once again, I’m so excited to be teaming up with the University of Florida Institute of Food and Agricultural Science (UF/IFAS), an institution that is a leader in the effort to curb the childhood obesity issue.
-We know that teaching our children healthy habits is important to prevent obesity and the diseases that go along with it like diabetes and high blood pressure.
+Teaching our children healthy habits is important to prevent obesity and the diseases that go along with it like diabetes and high blood pressure.
 It’s crucial to encourage them to eat the right foods and be physically active from an early age.
-Educators at UF/IFAS Extension are an excellent resource for tips on how to help children eat healthy- and have fun doing it!
-For some healthy snack ideas, see my previous post HERE.

 We also have her in swimming class once a week.
 Parents tend to get their kids swimming at a young age here in Florida because many people have pools.
 Sienna can already swim on her own, float, and even dive down to the bottom of the pool!
 I didn’t even learn to swim until I was 6!